gregrode/utilThings/README.md

-# verifyThings
+# utilThings
-Verify objects in Java
+Utility classes to create and verify some of your favorite Java objects.

 Consider you have the following class and the appropriate getters and setters:
 ```java